HIST1901 Environmental History

 - Level 1 elective

 - What factors have shaped human dealings with the natural world?
 How have people changed the environment?
 And how have different societies responded to environmental change over time?
-These are the questions at the heart of this unit, which offers an introduction to environmental history.
-A survey of the field follows key historical debates on topics including Indigenous environmental impacts, human–animal relationships, El Niño and nineteenth-century Indian famines, the causes of the American dust bowl, the politics of fisheries, the cultural significance of wilderness and implications of preservationism, the 'green' policies of Nazi Germany and relationships between nature and nationalism.
+These are the questions at the heart of this unit, which offers an introduction to the flourishing field of environmental history.
+Workshops focus on lively historical debates around topics including Indigenous environmental impacts, human–animal relations, the causes of the American dust bowl, the management of fisheries, the cultural significance of wilderness, the 'green' policies of Nazi Germany, and the politics of climate change.
 Students gain an understanding of the myriad factors shaping relationships between people and environments in the past; an understanding that is essential for interpreting the environmental problems we face today.

 - Students are able to (1) formulate sound arguments about how human actions have been shaped by their historical contexts (social, political, economic, cultural and environmental); (2) describe the processes leading to environmental change in a range of places and periods; (3) demonstrate knowledge of a range of key debates in environmental history; (4) identify, critically evaluate and respond to arguments presented in secondary sources; (5) identify, critically evaluate and respond to evidence presented in primary sources; (6) express ideas cogently in verbal and essay forms; (7) reference written work in accordance with the History guide to documentation of sources; and (8) demonstrate an awareness of the ways in which historically determined ideas about the environment inform current environmental policies and debates.

 - Indicative assessments in this unit are as follows: (1) workshop participation; (2) a short essay; and (3) a review essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.